didoesdigital/steno-dictionaries/README.md

 * <strong>Cap</strong>ital with a space `KPA`
 * <strong>Cap</strong>ital without a space `KPA*`

-Note: I've prefer this entry for minus from Plover's original dictionary but it's since been replaced by "mountains" so it does not live in the punctuation dictionary:
+Note: I prefer this entry for minus from Plover's original dictionary, but it's since been replaced by "mountains" so it does not live in the punctuation dictionary:

 * - `PH*PBS` =&gt; `M-NS` (<strong>m</strong>i<strong>n</strong>u<strong>s</strong>, spaced)